hellium01/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 Row Decoding
 ------------

-For key and message, a decoder is used to map message and key data onto table columns.
+For key and message, a decoder is used to delegatedMap message and key data onto table columns.

 The Kafka connector contains the following decoders: